Slainte: Dinner & A Movie

-The folk in Ireland who plan events must agree that winter is “film time” as both of the island’s major film festivals occur when the weather is severe.
-The Jameson Dublin International Film Festival runs from February 16-25, and the Belfast Film Festival is on from March 22- April 1 (www.belfastfilmfestival.org).
+The folk in Ireland who plan events must agree that winter is “film time” as one of the largest film festivals in Ireland, the Virgin Media DIFF (Dublin International Film Festival) takes place March 3rd-14th.

 If the connection between food and film seems slim, picture this.
 You’re watching a movie about baseball.
 Suddenly you get a craving for a hot dog.
 Perhaps it’s a tale about the Mob.
 The guys are in the slammer.
 Someone’s smuggled in pepperoni and wine.
 One of the Goodfellas is holding a knife, but he’s not menacing a guard, just slicing paper-thin garlic slivers for the tomato gravy.
 On cue, you hunger for a plate of spaghetti and meatballs.

 Dollars to doughnuts, you know the feeling.
-But why does post-film food frenzy set in and turn mild-mannered moviegoers into desperate diners seeking taste treats?
-As a ritual that bonds humanity together, food is one of filmdom’s favorite scenic ploys for grabbing audience attention.
+But why does post-film food frenzy set in and turn mild-mannered moviegoers into desperate diners seeking tasty treats?
+As a ritual that binds humanity together, food is one of filmdom’s favorite scenic ploys for grabbing audience attention.